andrewchungxam/Mechanics-of-the-Bot-Framework-v4/README.md

 ### 5) 05 DialogWithAccessorBotV4

-In the previous project, there was no application level persistance to the DialogSet/DialogContext -- so each time the control flow happened: (ie. User input --> middleware --> Bot  --> Dialog) the Bot would be re-instanced and we would lose any turn-to-turn information. ie. Nothing was persisted.)
+In the previous project, there was no application level persistance to the DialogSet/DialogContext -- so each time the control flow happened, User input --> middleware --> Bot  --> Dialog, the Bot was be re-instanced and we lost any turn-to-turn information. (ie. Nothing was persisted.)
 The net result was that the bot would repeat the first step in the dialog over and over.

-To fix this, we need to create persistance to the conversation and accessors to access them.
+To fix this, we need to create persistance to the conversation and accessors to access the persisted data.

 CREATING PERSISTANCE + ACCESSORS:<br/>
 You may have seen this in the comments of the previous project.
-This shows you the "chain" of pieces that are necessary to for persistance and appropriate keeping track of dialog state.<br/>
+This shows you the "chain" of pieces that are necessary to for persistance and appropriately keeping track of dialog state.<br/>
-//IN ORDER TO CREATE THE DIALOG SET --> IT NEEDED A CONVERSATIONAL DIALOG STATE (WHICH KEEPS TRACK OF THE ORDER STACK OF DIALOGS)<br/>
+* IN ORDER TO CREATE THE DIALOG SET --> IT NEEDED A CONVERSATIONAL DIALOG STATE (WHICH KEEPS TRACK OF THE ORDER STACK OF DIALOGS)<br/>
-//IN ORDER TO CREATE A DIALOG STATE --> WE NEEDED A CONVERSATION STATE (WHICH PERSISTS ANYTHING AT THE CONVERSATION LEVEL) <br/>
+* IN ORDER TO CREATE A DIALOG STATE --> WE NEEDED A CONVERSATION STATE (WHICH PERSISTS ANYTHING AT THE CONVERSATION LEVEL) <br/>
-//FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE)<br/>
+* FROM THE CONVERSATION STATE --> WE CREATED A PROPERTY OF TYPE DIALOG STATE)<br/>
-//IN ORDER TO CREATE A CONVERSATION STATE - WE NEEDED AN OBJECT OF TYPE ISTORAGE<br/>
+* IN ORDER TO CREATE A CONVERSATION STATE - WE NEEDED AN OBJECT OF TYPE ISTORAGE<br/>

 So let's start adding the necessary pieces.
 Look at Startup.cs (this is where we'll create persistance and give the bot access to the the accessor).<br/>
 We're going to add the following pieces:<br/>